 It makes perfect sense to complete all your buildings and then flip them in one big sale at the end of an era.
 But that would be a pretty dull game arch.

 Another situation is in the instance the resources run out in the market.
-In such a case it’s even allowed to overbuild a mine on your opponent’s tile, just to be sure the resource is back in circulation an the game can continue.
+In such a case it’s allowed to overbuild a mine on your opponent’s tile, just to be sure the resource is back in circulation and the game can continue.

 Two eras with noticeably different paces

 I like the way the pace picks up in the rail era.
 Suddenly, you’re allowed to stack more industries in the same city and you can build longer connections.
 This requires you to consume much more coal, making it the main fuel behind the industrial revolution.
 How thematically appropriate.

 High replay value despite relatively low variability